matt110111/olgFeast/DEPLOYMENT.md

 **Solutions:**
 - Check if GitHub Actions workflow completed successfully
-- Verify `GHCR_OWNER` environment variable is correct
+- Verify `GITHUB_OWNER` environment variable is correct
 - Check if images are public or you have access permissions

 #### 3. Health Check Failed